Raks-Javac/SnapGrid/README.md

 SnapGrid is a Flutter application that allows users to browse and view photos in a grid layout.
 It leverages the Splash Photo API to fetch and display photos with their titles.
 Users can scroll through the grid, tap on a photo to view it in full screen, and see additional details like the description and author.

+## Functionality

+The SnapGrid app provides the following features:

+- View Images in Grid Style: The app displays the fetched photos in a grid layout, allowing you to browse through them easily.

+- View Full Picture Details: Tap on a photo to view it in full screen along with additional details such as the author, description, and picture dimensions.

+- Fetch More Pictures: As you scroll through the grid, the app automatically fetches more photos from the API, allowing you to discover and explore a large collection of pictures.

+- Pull-to-Refresh: You can pull down the grid to refresh the photo collection and fetch the latest images from the API.
+This ensures you always have access to up-to-date and fresh content.

+These features provide an intuitive and engaging user experience, making it convenient to browse, explore, and enjoy a variety of photos within the SnapGrid app.

 ## Flutter Setup and Dependencies